U.S. Congress in sprint to fund government, approve COVID-19 emergency aid

 Local public health agencies worry that without a deal on either of the two bills, they will not have enough money to carry out a massive COVID-19 vaccination program.

-The first shipments of Pfizer Inc's PFE.N newly approved vaccine were delivered on Sunday.
+The first U.S. doses of Pfizer Inc's PFE.N newly approved vaccine were administered on Monday.

 President-elect Joe Biden has urged Congress to act fast on a coronavirus aid bill, before he takes office on Jan.
 20. Even if it does, his new administration likely will seek another round of emergency aid next year.